-Congratulations on your decision to start a blog!
+Congratulations on wanting to start a blog!

 Unlike traditional published media, blogs provide a unique platform that enables anyone to create and distribute content that resonates with an audience around any topic.

 Starting a blog can be incredibly valuable for a variety of reasons.
 I have benefited personally, financially, and professionally from blogging.
 I have also found it to be a great way of gaining confidence, increasing visibility, and encouraging self-growth.